 This is an old school scam which targets the elderly and young alike.
 But the difference is that your parents may not have access to conduct the necessary searches to determine if a deal is real or fake.
-It usually involves a plan to sell a piece of land that the scam artist has no right to sell.
+It usually involves a plan to sell a piece of land that the conman (or woman) has no right to sell.
 It’s also possible that the land does not exist and that titles have been forged altogether.

 Note that it is very difficult to recoup losses because these operations are so slick that the perpetrators are almost impossible to locate and prosecute once the bad deed is done.

-As they age, your parents will likely not be as vital and healthy as they used to be.
-They may suffer from aches and pains, be tired and easily fall ill.
+As they age, your parents will likely not be as healthy as they used to be.
+They may suffer from aches and pains, be tired, and easily fall ill.
 So naturally, if a scammer approaches them with a miraculous pill or doctor that can heal or make them younger, you can’t fault them for wanting to buy what is being sold.

-These supplements and remedies can be very expensive but worse still can be detrimental to health.
+These supplements and remedies can be very expensive, but even worse, detrimental to one’s health.
 Advise your parents to buy medical insurance or buy it for them to help improve their health via certified doctors and top hospitals without having to worry about the costs.

-How to Deal with Your Parents and Shield Them against Potential Scams
+How To Shield Your Parents From Potential Scams

 Although this seems like more work for you, know that your parents and elderly relatives certainly do need the help.
 Here’s what to do:

-- Advise your parents not to make known their financial situation.
+- Advise your parents not to make their financial situation known.
 Ask them to refrain from informing friends and even other relatives about their retirement money or stipends.

 - Ask them to come to you or a trusted family member if they intend to open a business or spend large amounts of money.
-Your parents might not appreciate being monitored, so just let them know that you are there to talk if they need and not for approval.
+Your parents might not appreciate being monitored, so just let them know that you are there to talk if they need you.

-- Be open and understanding and don’t shame them when they do come to you.
-If they are embarrassed, they may not come to you again and fall prey in the future.
+- Be open and understanding and don’t shame them when they come to you.
+If they are embarrassed, they may not approach you anymore and fall prey again in the future.

-- Consider hiring an executor or certified financial planner for parents who are less lucid in order to protect their money.
+- Consider hiring an executor or certified financial planner for your parents if you feel they need one to protect their money.